SpongePowered/SpongeDocs/source/plugin/wgen/customwgen.rst

     as is usually a good idea with Forest populators, then your should add your populator to the start of the list.

 These two examples should serve to help you get familiar with the realm of working with vanilla populators.
 This only touches the surface of what is possible.
-For a complete listing of available populators, and their properties, see the javadocs for a complete listing of available populators and their properties.
+See the javadocs for a complete listing of available populators and their properties.

 Creating Custom Base Terrain